 Steve Forbert Media Information

-As a young man from Meridian, Mississippi, Steve Forbert traveled to New York City and played guitar for spare change in Grand Central Station.
-He vaulted to international prominence with a folk-rock hit, “Romeo’s Tune,” during a time when rootsy rock was fading out and the Ramones, Talking Heads and other New Wave and punk acts were moving in to the public consciousness.
-Still, critics raved about Steve’s poetic lyrics and engaging melodies, and the crowds at CBGB’s club in New York accepted him alongside those acts.
-“I’ve never been interested in changing what I do to fit emerging trends,” Forbert observes.
-“Looking back on it, I was helping to keep a particular American songwriting tradition alive at a time when it wasn’t in the spotlight.”
+Steve Forbert traveled to New York City from Mississippi in 1976 and played guitar for spare change in Grand Central Station.
+He vaulted to international prominence with the folk-pop hit, “Romeo’s Tune,” during a time when the singer-songwriter era had all but ended and Talking Heads, Blondie, and other New Wave and punk acts were moving into the public consciousness.
+Still, critics raved about Forbert’s

 High Resolution Images : Right click on the small image below and select "save target as" to save the high res image to your hard drive